 - Check the Umbraco Logs for errors.
 The log files in Umbraco is a goldmine of information when it comes to debugging.
-Any exception the website throws will be logged within this table.
+Any exception the website throws will be logged within the logs.
 If you are having problems with a page, a user control, macro or package this is the place to look.
-These logs can be found in the 'App_Data\Logs\' folder in your webroot, or, in the 'umbracoLog' table in the database.
+These logs can be found within your webroot here:

 Enable Mini-profiler to try and trace and profile what the current request is doing.

-Using Chrome’s Web Developer 'Network' tab to make sure all your CSS, JS and web API calls have loaded correctly.
+Networktab to make sure all your CSS, JS and web API calls have loaded correctly.

 See if the issue is browser-specific by using different browsers (IE, Firefox, Chrome).

 .dlland see what code has been deployed.
 It is very common that the code that you assume should be deployed isn't and you need to re-deploy something.

 If you encounter an error after you have installed a new Umbraco package, re-install or remove all your packages to make sure that's not the issue.